House of Hope

 Samen 010 (Together 010) and associated partners

-Serve the City Rotterdam encourages people from Rotterdam to look after each other, by organising two events each year:
+Serve the City Rotterdam encourages Rotterdammers to look after each other by means of two large actions per year:

-• The Ascension Action by Serve the City is an annual diaconal action on Ascension Day in various areas of Rotterdam.
-The purpose is to connect Christians or churches with each other to work together for their environment; serve the neighborhood and meet local residents, which strengthens the network that churches have with each other and the neighborhood.
+Serve the City’s Ascension Action is an annual diaconal action around Ascension Day in different areas of Rotterdam.
+The goal of the Ascension Action is to connect Christians or churches to work together for their neighborhood; serve the neighborhood, meet neighborhood residents and thus strengthen the network that churches have with each other and the neighborhood.

-• For the annual benefit for ‘Sint voor Kint’, we invite churches and other groups to sponsor campaigns .
-We also raise money from funds and companies.
-From the proceeds, we give parents with a low income a voucher from the toy store, so that they themselves can buy a Sinterklaas gift for their children.
+For the annual benefit action Saint for Kint, we invite churches and other groups to organize sponsorships.
+In addition, we additionally raise money from funds and businesses.
+From the proceeds, we give parents with a minimum income a coupon from the toy store, so they can buy their own Saint Nicholas gifts for their children.

 Share